Ship: Asian developments

-Early Austronesian sailors influenced the development of sailing technologies in Sri Lanka and Southern India through the Austronesian maritime trade network of the Indian Ocean, the precursor to the spice trade route and the maritime silk road, which was established at around 1500 BC.
-Some scholars believe that the triangular Austronesian crab claw sail may have influenced the development of the lateen sail in western ships due to early contact.
-The junk rigs of Chinese ships is also believed to be developed from tilted sails.

 In the 2nd century AD, people from the Indonesian archipelago already made large ships measuring over 50 m long and standing 4–7 m out of the water.
 They could carry 600–1000 people and 250–1000 ton cargo.
 These ships were known as kunlun bo or k'unlun po (崑崙舶, lit. "ship of the Kunlun people") by the Chinese, and kolandiaphonta by the Greeks.
 They had 4–7 masts and were able to sail against the wind due to the usage of tanja sails.
 These ships may have reached as far as Ghana.
 In the 11th century, a new type of ship called djong or jong was recorded in Java and Bali.
 This type of ship was built using wooden dowels and treenails, unlike the kunlun bo which used vegetal fibres for lashings.

 In China, miniature models of ships that feature steering oars have been dated to the Warring States period (c.
 475–221 BC).
 By the Han dynasty, a well kept naval fleet was an integral part of the military.
-Sternpost-mounted rudders started to appear on Chinese ship models starting in the 1st century AD.
+Centre-line rudders, mounted at the stern, started to appear on Chinese ship models starting in the 1st century AD.
 However, these early Chinese ships were fluvial (riverine), and were not seaworthy.
-The Chinese only acquired sea-going ship technologies in the 10th century AD Song Dynasty after contact with Southeast Asian k'un-lun po trading ships, leading to the development of the junks.
+The Chinese only acquired sea-going ship technologies in the 10th-century AD Song dynasty after contact with Southeast Asian k'un-lun po trading ships, leading to the development of the junks.